chanzuckerberg/cellxgene-census/docs/cellxgene_census_docsite_data_release_info.md

 It is a Census build that is publicly hosted online.
 A Census build is a [TileDB-SOMA](https://github.com/single-cell-data/TileDB-SOMA) collection with the Census data from [CZ CELLxGENE Discover](https://cellxgene.cziscience.com/) as specified in the [Census schema](cellxgene_census_docsite_schema.md).

+Any given Census build is named with a unique tag, normally the date of build, e.g., `"2023-05-15"`

 ### Long-term supported (LTS) Census releases

 To enable data stability and scientific reproducibility, [CZ CELLxGENE Discover](https://cellxgene.cziscience.com/) plans to perform regular LTS Census data releases: